 The Department of Politics at the University of York has a long-established international reputation as a centre for postgraduate study in political philosophy.
-We typically welcome 20+ postgraduate students each year to read for our two interlinked MA programmes in Political Philosophy and Political Philosophy (The Idea of Toleration).
+We typically welcome 20+ postgraduate students each year to read for our two interlinked MA programmes in Political Philosophy and Political and Legal Theory: Toleration.

 Our postgraduate students come from all over the world, as well as from a variety of institutions in the U.K. The size of our MA programme means that we always have a lively community of graduate students in political philosophy, with events such as the bi-weekly Morrell Political Theory Workshop providing a focus for staff and students working in the area.